 ===

-Since our earnest ex-monk concludes his impeccably clear and heart-wrenchingly dunderheaded (one almost wants to say, in the Southern fashion, "Bless his heart") 6-point expostulation in just that way, we cannot resist:
+One almost wants to say to our earnest ex-monk, in the Southern fashion, "Bless your heart."
+But since he concludes his impeccably clear and heart-wrenchingly dunderheaded six-point expostulation in just that way, we cannot resist:

 Here endeth the lesson.